Part 15 - Part 14

 William Nicholson commented he believed it prudent not to do so repeatedly.
 He wasn't alone in his Desire to push the boundaries of common sense.
 His contemporary in Germany shared the same passion.
 Johann Ritter also had a tendency for such experiments.

 Misplaced Enthusiasm can easily distort Human intelligence.

-Electricity was now beginning to look very useful indeed.
+The embryo of electrolysis had been discovered.
+Electricity was now beginning to look rather useful indeed.